 To ward off dry air and the problems it causes, implement the use of a whole-house humidification system.
 Working in tandem with your heating system as it produces conditioned air, the humidifier will emit moisture into that heated air, which is then distributed throughout your home.
 Plus, a whole-house humidifier can be programmed to maintain healthy levels of humidity between 35 and 55 percent.

-The experts at Acosta Heating & Cooling, serving the Greater Charlotte area since 1972, are happy to help you solve your home comfort problems.
+The experts at Acosta Heating, Cooling & Electrical, serving the Greater Charlotte area since 1972, are happy to help you solve your home comfort problems.
 Just give us a call today!